Written vs Oral Communication: Difference and Comparison

 Written Communication vs Oral Communication

-Written communication is generally used for legal purposes.
+Written communication is used for legal purposes.
 The written message must have correct grammar, spelling, structure, and form.
 Other than that, the text messages we share with our friends are more on the informal side of the continuum.
 The rigidity is a bit more flexible in informal settings.

 In our everyday conversations, oral communication is used.
 Oral speeches are flexible and are allowed to have fillers, incorrect grammar, and a lack of structure.
 In formal settings, oral speeches can be very well structured and expressed, but still, there is a scope for fillers and instant modifications.